Dania02525/apartmentex/README.md

 Easy SaaS for Phoenix/Ecto.

+### NOTE: Use this version if adding this to project using Ecto version less than 1.1.0.

 *Tenant-qualified queries targeting postgres schemas or MySql databases *Automatic migrations for tenant tables to schema for Postgres or database for MySQL